agkamitsios/chrome-localhost-swap/README.md

    <img width="278" src="images/screenshot5.png">

-6. You can also press the middle click (or ctr/cmd + click) to open the page in a new tab in localhost
+6. You can also press the middle mouse click (or ctr/cmd + click) on the button to open the page in a new tab in localhost

 7. A new context menu is also added when you right click on a link in a page, that allows you to open the link in localhost
    <img width="278" src="images/screenshot7.png">